 But how many of us think beyond that?
 Sadly, virtually none of this, as fun as it may be, will make any difference at all to the length and quality of your marriage!

-Explore is a charity that delivers relationships workshops to young people aged 15-19.
-As part of the workshops, married couples volunteer to join us in the classrooms to answer questions from young people about their relationship.
+Explore is a charity that delivers relationships workshops to young people aged 14-17.
+As part of the workshops, volunteer married couples open themselves up to questioning about their relationship experiences by young people in the classroom

-To date, more than 100,000 young people have quizzed some very ordinary but long-lasting couples about the magic ingredients for their marriage.
+To date, more than 100,000 young people have quizzed real-life couples about all aspects of their married life together.
 This is what they have discovered:

 Marriages don’t just work by themselves